We are closed starting 3/16/2020 until further notice due to the COVID-19 pandemic. Please contact us if you have questions.

 Welcome to Seacoast Pathways – we are very glad you found us!
 See our monthly calendar under the About Us tab – there is much happening!

-We are located at the North Church Parish House at 355 Spinney Road in Portsmouth, NH.
-Entrance is at the rear of the building off the parking lot.
-We are open Mondays, Wednesdays and Fridays from 9:30 am – 3:30 pm .
+We are located at 155 Brewery Lane, Suite 102 in Portsmouth, NH.
+Entrance is at the rear of the building next to Brick and Barn Real Estate.
+We are open Mondays, Wednesdays and Fridays from 9:15 am – 3:30 pm .
 Call or email us to plan a visit!
-Call us at: (603) 812-9031 or email: firstname.lastname@example.org.
+Call us at: (603) 812-9831 or email: firstname.lastname@example.org.
+Click for our brochure

-Seacoast Pathways is a cool ‘place to go’ during the day where people connect with others in a safe, supportive environment while participating in the structure of the Clubhouse, a proven model for psychosocial rehabilitation.
+Seacoast Pathways is a nice place to check out during the day where people connect with others in a safe, supportive environment while participating in the structure of the Clubhouse, a proven model for psychosocial rehabilitation.

 Seacoast Pathways serves people aged 18 and over in communities from Dover to Exeter to Seabrook, New Hampshire and those in between, and southern Maine communities including Kittery and Eliot.

 Clubhouse members operate the clubhouse together with a small professional staff, called generalists.
 Focus is on a work-ordered day where members choose from specific tasks that need to be done each day both in the clubhouse and within the community.
-Our two generalists, Scott and Joe, work alongside our members to develop their talents and interests for a fabulous clubhouse!
+Our two generalists, Scott and Joe, work alongside our members to develop their talents and interests for a successful and thriving clubhouse.

 Members can reach their goals of work, education, stable housing, and friendships at a pace that works for them, all while being connected to others and developing their unique strengths and abilities.